abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 Ajahn Chah said that meditation is like containing a chicken.
-In a village, when a person has a chicken and is concerned that it’s going to run off, he gets a loosely woven large bamboo basket and plunks it over the chicken.
+In a village, when a person has a chicken and is concerned that it’s going to run off, he gets a loosely-woven large bamboo basket and plunks it over the chicken.
 Rice can be put in the basket, and the chicken stays in the container.
 One doesn’t have to tie the chicken down or keep it from taking a step anywhere.
 Having a container for the chicken is